great-expectations/great_expectations/docs/command_line.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Creating a tap requires a valid suite name and tap filename.
-This is the name of a a python file that this command will write to.
+This is the name of a python file that this command will write to.

 .. note::